 Benjamin is a core team member at Between the Bars, a paper based blogging platform for people who are incarcerated.
 Intellectually, he has been greatly influenced by the work of constructionist learning theorists such as Seymour Papert and Mitch Resnick, the design philosophies of John Maeda and Erik Von Hippel, and Ben Shneiderman’s vision for the future of computing, Genex.
 He has been deeply inspired by the communities created at Sprout and the MIT Center for Civic Media.
 In coding, Benjamin enjoys working with processing.js, d3, and node,js applications.

 Tom has been an educator, activist and champion of civic engagement for most of his adult life – he did his first voter registration campaign in 1972.
 Tom has started or led twelve nonprofit enterprises in the arts, community development and civic engagement.
 In 1994 Tom organized “42nd Ward Citizens for Chicago’s Future,” a grassroots effort that was part of a successful regional coalition to stop the expansion of casino gambling into Chicago.
 He was the founder of the Community Arts Program at Peoples Housing that combined cultural programming with training and micro-enterprise.
 He has been fighting privatization and leading efforts to inform citizens about the true state of local government finance, corruption and service quality.
-He was a co-founder of Protect Our Parks, which litigated successfully to stop the Latin School from privatizing part of Lincoln Park in 2007, He was a co-leader of No Games Chicago, which was an all-volunteer citizen’s effort that worked to defeat the bid for the 2016 Olympics.
+He was a co-founder of Protect Our Parks, which litigated successfully to stop the Latin School from privatizing part of Lincoln Park in 2008.
+In 2009 he was a co-leader of No Games Chicago, which was an all-volunteer citizen’s effort that worked to defeat the bid for the 2016 Olympics.
 In 2010 he was the Green Party candidate for Cook County Board President.
 He teaches classes on creativity, public policy and civic engagement for several local universities.
 On July 4, 2014 Tom launched The Public Defender Campaign, a completely crowd-led and funded effort to stop privatization and expand public service in Chicago.
 Follow @tomstee.
 LinkIn with Tom.
 Connect on Facebook.